Kavyapaidi/SnakeGame/README.md

-This is a Snake Game where you have to run SnakeGame.java inorder to get started with game.
+This is a Snake Game where you have to run SnakeGame.java inorder to get started.